-Expect results with a BFO Vehicle Utilization Study.
+Expected results from a BFO Vehicle Utilization Study

 A typical BFO Fleet Vehicle Utilization Study will achieve a 80%+ findings implementation rate.
 Our findings quantify and rationalize why change is required based on actual utilization data and expert consulting.

 Organizations that use historic ‘benchmarks’, trips counts, vehicle mileage traveled [VMT] and ratios soon discover that the audit findings are indefensible and this almost always generates staff conflict and implementation failure is common.

 In contrast, a BFO 5-week GPS audit provides accurate credible results that enable transparent decision-making that staff understand which makes implementation a smooth rational process.